Acupuncture: Why I Study TCM

 These shortcomings are inevitable due to biomedicine’s mechanical and analytical approach.
 Yes, we can now see a single cell, even a molecule.
 Yet it is very difficult to understand how they work together and why.
 It is like getting into a forest – you can clearly see a single tree, but you can’t see the whole forest.
 The deeper we go, the more we get lost.

 An integration of biomedicine and TCM would enable us to see the whole forest and also be able to see the individual tree when needed.
 Although TCM has achieved international recognition and acceptance, the mainstream approach in the U.S. is to give priority to biomedicine and take TCM only as a supplemental alternative.
 I do hope that in the future these two systems will be used more equally and become integrated so that we can fully take advantage of both systems’ strengths.
 With this in mind, I want to systematically understand the philosophy and the theory of both TCM and biomedicine, as well as learn and develop my clinical skills, so that I can help people live a healthier life in the most cost-effective way.

 - The Escape Fire website: http://www.escapefiremovie.com/ – Watch the movie Escape Fire: The Fight To Rescue American Healthcare: https://tubitv.com/movies/300834/escape-fire-the-fight-to-rescue-american-healthcare

 Ningjiang started transitioning from his successful IT career to his TCM study in 2018.
-He finished his Master of Science program in Acupuncture at VUIM in 2021, and he is finishing his Master of Science in Oriental Medicine while also preparing for his acupuncture board exam.
+He finished his Master of Science program in Acupuncture at VUIM in 2021, and he is finishing his Master of Science in Acupuncture and Herbal Medicine (MAcHM) while also preparing for his acupuncture board exam.
 He enjoys nature, likes gardening, and playing table tennis.